 4. Send in the snake to unclog a shower drain

-If there is one tool we’d recommend every householder should have to hand, it’s a plumber’s snake (sometimes called a drain auger or drain snake), which will prove handy for unclogging any blocked sink or drain around the home.
+If there is one tool we’d recommend every householder should have to hand, it’s a plumber’s snake (sometimes called a drain auger or drain snake).
+This, plus knowing how to use a drain snake correctly, will prove handy for unclogging any blocked sink or drain around the home.

 A basic plumber’s snake is essentially a long bendy rod attached to a handle that is turned to slowly screw through the blockage.
 Some also pick items up as they move through the pipes, pulling them back out when the snake is removed.
 We like DrainX Drain Auger Pro from Amazon (opens in new tab).